HelTecAutomation/HeltecDocs/en/source/esp32+arduino/quick_start.md

 This section is used to verify that Arduino programming can be used and that the environment is configured successfully.

-- Select  `Wifi Kit 32`  development board
+- Select  `Wifi Kit 32`  development board.

 ![](img/quick_start/08.png)